CHIEF of POLICE & Command Staff

 Valarie graduated from Northeast Louisiana University with a BA in Accounting in 1979 and from City University in 1998 with a Masters of Public Administration.
 She has been a Certified Public Accountant in the State of Washington since 1985 and is a current member of the Washington State Society of Certified Public Accountants.
 Valarie is an alumnus of City of Seattle’s Advanced Management Program and a 2010 graduate of the Senior Management Institute for Police at Boston University.

-Assistant Chief Dick Reed is the Commander of the Field Support Bureau which includes Human Resources, Information Technology, Predictive Policing, and the 9-1-1 Center.
+Assistant Chief Mike Washburn is the Commander of the Field Support Bureau which includes Human Resources, Information Technology, Predictive Policing, and the 9-1-1 Center.

-Assistant Chief Reed earned his Bachelor of Arts from Whitman College in 1983 and a Masters in Public Administration from Seattle University in 1991.
+Assistant Chief Washburn holds a Masters Degree in the Administration of Justice from the University of Alaska Fairbanks and Bachelor of Arts Degrees from Central Washington University in both Law and Justice and Sociology.
 He is also a graduate of the Senior Management Institute for Police at Boston University.

 Assistant Chief Mike Sanford commands the Professional Standards Bureau.